• Skip to primary navigation

 • In a medium bowl, using a spoon, stir together cream cheese, diced shallot and sugar until combined.

-• Place about 2 tsp of cream cheese mixture in the middle of each wonton.
+• Place about 2 teaspoon of cream cheese mixture in the middle of each wonton.
 Dip your finger in the egg mixture and dab a little onto the center part of each side.
 Press opposing sides together and pinch in the center to enclose the cream cheese.

 • Don't worry if they flop over a bit, they'll perk up when you fry them.